-PMCC has around 350 members and always looks to increase this.
+With the addition of new members, many from the Coquitlam Curling Club, the PMCC has around 650 members and is always looking to increase this.

 The Club encourages curling at all levels of interest and skill, and serves the Tri-Cities area with Mixed, Seniors, Men's and Junior leagues.
 New members and beginners are always welcome.
 There is a One Day Learn to Curl Clinic instruction session, held before the start of each season, from which beginners can be integrated into leagues.
 The Club also hosts a variety of bonspiels throughout each season.

 In 2002, the Club's rocks were re-surfaced with a new porcelain base in order to help extend their lifespan.
 And in 2003, with assistance from the City of Port Moody, the Club acquired a Nipper and a Scraper.